nosvagor/vagari/README.md

 - [The Network State](https://thenetworkstate.com), by Balaji Srinivasan
 - [The Selfish Gene](https://a.co/d/0tfeKQO), by Richard Dawkins
 - [Hit Makers](https://a.co/d/aae5wlc), by Derek Thompson

+<small>_Note_: receny bias is surely playing a huge role in what is included above.
+Reference list will be exapnded overtime and will hopefully be rarely minimized.
+Credit will always be given if the source of inspiration is realized, however most source insipiration is probably lost due memory entropy 😟.</small>